April 17ths

 Interesting: Even though Stravinsky spent most of his life outside Russia, he always considered himself deeply rooted in his homeland.
 The music sounds like the product of cultural deracination, but is nostalgic at its core.
 He said, "I have spoken Russian all my life.
 I think in Russian, my way of expressing myself is Russian.
 Perhaps this is not immediately apparent in my music, but it is latent there, a part of its hidden nature."
 (Childhood is not necessarily the ground your life is built upon, but rather the pedestal on which the statue of your life sits.)

-The distilled lyric:
+The distilled poem idea:

-The power of the word
+The power of a word to define us

 Rooted in a homeland